xiulixue/FoodOrderAppLayoutExercise/README.md

 Food Ordering APP

 This Ordering App is a just layout practice.
-Will use c# as backend and MongoDB as front end.
+Will use c# as backend and MongoDB as database.

 ## Preview